Alvocidib (CDK9 Inhibitor)

 Alvocidib is an investigational, intravenously administered, small molecule cyclin-dependent kinase 9 (CDK9) inhibitor.1

-Alvocidib is a potent inhibitor of CDK9.2 The primary function of CDK9 is to activate transcription elongation by phosphorylating the C-terminal domain of RNA polymerase II.3 By inhibiting CDK9, alvocidib downregulates the transcription of target genes, including MCL1.1 In MCL-1–dependent acute myeloid leukemia (AML), downregulation of MCL-1 protein expression can trigger apoptosis of leukemic blasts.4
+Alvocidib is a potent inhibitor of CDK9.2 The primary function of CDK9 is to activate transcription elongation by phosphorylating the C-terminal domain of RNA polymerase II.3 By inhibiting CDK9, alvocidib downregulates the transcription of target genes, including the myeloid cell leukemia-1 (MCL-1) gene.1 In MCL-1—dependent acute myeloid leukemia (AML), downregulation of MCL-1 protein expression can trigger apoptosis of leukemic blasts.4

 Alvocidib has shown clinical activity in multiple types of solid tumors and hematologic malignancies.2 Tolero’s initial focus is the development of alvocidib in MCL-1–dependent AML.